Above, negotiating a traverse trail at Camelback.

 Specs: Summit elevation: 1350′; Base elevation: 650′.
 9 Lifts: 1 quad, 1 triple, 7 doubles.
 Uphill Capacity: 12,600/hr (?!).
 Terrain Mix: 25-50-25.
 Longest Run: 5100′.
 Season: late November through late March.
 Night skiing 7 days.
 Rentals.
 Annual snowfall: 50″.
 Snowmaking: 100%.

 The SKInny: Busy & crowded on weekends; thins out on Sundays and locals “in-the-know” look for discount coupons valid on Sundays.
 Note that even when crowded, Shawnee does a good job of moving things along.
 Skiing is targeted to novices and strong blues.
 As a low-cost destination resort, it does a commendable job.
 Wanderers and hotshots will be a bit bored.
 The rest of us will enjoy it, as much as a small mountain can be enjoyed.
 Generally good place to take a beginner as it offers a sizable segregated area with a couple lifts for developing those lift riding skills.
+A high speed lift added in 2010 did a lot to alleviate lift lines.

 Signature Trail: Arrowhead.